PraveenNellihela/my-test-website/content/pages/index.md

     title: Welcome.
     subtitle: >-
       I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer.
 Born in Sri Lanka -> working in Germany.
-You can find my thoughts, hard earned achievements, and everything in between.
+Here, you will find my thoughts, hard earned achievements, and everything in between.
     styles:
       self:
         height: auto